A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Experimental Setup

 \section{Experimental Setup}

-The experiment setup for the proposed system contains several hardware configuration details used in the FastDDS setup on Raspberry Pi with the Linux operating system, and the RAM size is 4 GB.
-The dataset \cite{rahman2021exploring}\cite{chowdhury2020can} was used to fine-tune the ResNet50 for chest disease classification problems.
-The hardware utilized compromises NVIDIA GeForce RTX 3080 Ti with 16 GB memory, and the RAM size is 32 GB.
-The dataset used involves 21,269 X-ray images with four classes.
+The experiment setup for the proposed system consists of a Raspberry Pi and a laptop PC communicating over Wi-Fi using FastDDS.
+The Raspberry Pi runs the Linux operating system, and it has 4 GB of RAM.
+The laptop PC comprises an NVIDIA GeForce RTX 3080 Ti with 16 GB of memory, and the RAM is 32 GB.

-The chosen dataset in this work contains X-ray images of cases of COVID-19, lung opacity, viral Pneumonia, and pneumonia chest.
-It was acquired from Kaggle, an open-source online resource.
-The datasets consist of a total of 21,269 labeled X-ray images, of which 3,617 are COVID-19, 10,193 are normal chest, 6,013 are lung opacity, and 1,346 are Viral Pneumonia.
-The selected dataset was split into 80\% for training, 10\% for validation, and 10\% for testing.
+The dataset used in this work consists of 21,269 labeled CXR images spanning four classes and was employed to fine-tune the ResNet50 model for chest disease classification \cite{rahman2021exploring, chowdhury2020can}.
+The dataset was obtained from Kaggle, an open-source repository, and includes X-ray images of COVID-19, normal chest, lung opacity, and viral pneumonia cases.
+Specifically, the dataset comprises 3,617 COVID-19 images, 10,193 normal chest images, 6,013 lung opacity images, and 1,346 viral pneumonia images.
+For model development and evaluation, the dataset was partitioned into 80\% for training, 10\% for validation, and 10\% for testing.

+The model was trained for 30 epochs with full fine-tuning: unlike conventional transfer learning approaches that freeze the backbone layers, all network parameters were allowed to be updated.
+The ResNet50 architecture was initialized with ImageNet-pretrained weights provided by the PyTorch library \cite{PyTorch_2017a}, and the entire network was fine-tuned on the CXR dataset to adapt the learned feature representations to the specific characteristics of medical radiographs.